Azure/azure-rest-api-specs/specification/security/resource-manager/readme.md

     from: onPremiseIotSensors.json
     where: $.definitions.OnPremiseIotSensor
     reason: The resource is managed in a subscription level (instead of inside a resource group)
+  - suppress: SECRET_PROPERTY
+    from: ingestionSettings.json
+    where: $.definitions.IngestionSettingToken.properties.token
+    reason: Secrets are OK to return in a POST response.
+  - suppress: SECRET_PROPERTY
+    from: ingestionSettings.json
+    where: $.definitions.IngestionConnectionString.properties.value
+    reason: Secrets are OK to return in a POST response.
 ```

 ### Basic Information